Pumpkin Mashed Potatoes

 Take mashed potatoes for example.
 Every household has mashed potatoes for Thanksgiving.

-Although they taste wonderful and comforting on their own with butter, and cream, they are a blank canvas for introducing other flavors, especially when cleaning out the fridge.
+Although my mashed potatoes for two taste wonderful and comforting on their own with butter, and cream, they are a blank canvas for introducing other flavors, especially when cleaning out the fridge.

-The idea for these Cheddar Pumpkin Mashed Potatoes came when I had some leftover pumpkin puree in the fridge.
+The idea for these Cheddar Pumpkin Mashed Potatoes came when I had some leftover pumpkin puree in the fridge from eggless pumpkin pie.

 I swear no matter how hard I plan, every time I open a small can, I almost always have leftover pumpkin puree.

 As much as I’d love to bake another pumpkin dessert, sometimes I need to, you know, actually eat real food such as pumpkin mac and cheese.

-Since there will be pumpkin pie for dessert, might as well have a pumpkin side dish too.
+Since there will be small pumpkin pie for dessert, might as well have a pumpkin side dish too.